 Step 5: Glue, automate and reference

 Use bus compression carefully — metal is already compressed-sounding, so over-doing it kills impact.
 Automate sections so breakdowns hit harder than verses.
-Always reference against professional metal mixes at matched loudness and check multiple systems.
+Always reference against professional metal mixes at matched loudness and check multiple systems; if you are unsure how to choose one, see what a reference track is and how to use it.
 For more, see the mixing and mastering hub.

 Frequently asked questions